githubuser1983/webscikit/README.md

   * Each model can save additional metadata needed to transform and predict new data.

   * You can easily start a new project with create_project.py newProjectName

+  * In the directory examples/ are examples of different models (boston, boston2 etc.) and also example of requests to the server.

+How does it work:
+  * The model gets fitted by the data scientist, gzip-pickled and then uploaded to the server.
+  * Http-Clients make POST-requests and send json-files to transform / predict new data and get a Json - response back.

 If you wan to run the examples:

-source export_WEBSCIKITMODELSPATH.sh
+  * source export_WEBSCIKITMODELSPATH.sh

-cd server/
+  * cd server/

-./webserver.py
+  * ./webserver.py

-cd ../example/requests/
+  * cd ../example/requests/

-./curl_boston.sh
+  * ./curl_boston.sh

-./curl_boston2.sh
+  * ./curl_boston2.sh